int128/terraform-aws-kops-alb/README.md

 }
 ```

-Apply the changes:
+Apply the changes for the internet-facing ALB:

 ```sh
 cd terraform
 terraform apply
 ```

-The additional resources will be created in order to allow the masters and nodes have access to services.
+The following resources are created so that the masters and nodes can access to services in the VPC.

 - An internal ALB
 - A Route53 private hosted zone for the internal ALB